RyanTheOptimist/httpbis-h3-websockets/draft-hamilton-httpbis-h3-websockets.md

 header fields.
 It also defines a new HTTP/2 SETTING sent by a server to allow the client to use  Extended CONNECT.

-Stream termination in haneled different in HTTP/3 than HTTP/2.
+Stream termination in handeled different in HTTP/3 than HTTP/2.
 In HTTP/3 the lifetime of streams are managed by the QUIC transport. {{Section 2.5 of !RFC9000}}
 describes the operations which can be performed on a QUIC stream and explains how to terminate streams.